 In the fourth episode, Water is Hope, Pons and students conduct water runs with Humane Borders, a nonprofit organization maintaining a system of water stations in the desert on routes used by migrants.
 After crossing the border to volunteer at Casa de La Esperanza in Sasabe, Mexico, Pons and students encounter a group of migrants from Honduras determined to make the dangerous trek across the Sonoran Desert into the U.S. What We Came From documents the ongoing work of the Pro Amore Dei shelter in the dense suburbs of Tijuana, Mexico.
 There, guests live in a state of fear and uncertainty.
 Aided by the generosity of their caretaker and a team of counselors, these families prepare for one of the most important days of their lives.

 The nominations continue for the Video@CDL team and the College of Community Innovation and Education faculty member.
-This is series producer/director Christine Kane’s eighth nomination, four of those came from this year alone.
-Series lead producer and editor Aaron Hosé received three nominations, and producer/director of photography Tim Reid and producer Pons received two nominations each (these are Pons’ first two nominations).
+This year’s honor mark series producer/director Christine Kane’s fourth Emmy win; series lead producer and editor Aaron Hosé’s ninth; producer/director of photography Tim Reid’s third; and producer Pons’s second (this year’s honors were her first nominations).

 Kane was also recently named Female Filmmaker of the Year at the San Angelo Revolution Film Festival for Crosses in the Dust.